chan-wm/personal_website/chanwm/content/authors/admin/_index.md

 - Visitors
 ---

-Chanasak Mahankarat is a software engineer at BenevolentAI.
-Prior
+Chanasak Mahankarat is a software engineer at BenevolentAI, working on technology that uses machine learning and AI for drug discovery.
+I am passionate about technology and biology and the intersection between the two.

+I hold an integrated master's degree in biomedical engineering from Imperial College London, specialising in computational bioengineering.
+My studies focused on using computational techniques such as machine learning, data science, computer vision and signal processing to solve biomedical and healthcare problems.